zambonee/aair-exercise/README.md

 The first part of this is already partially implemented in `server/app.js` using `Express.js`.
 Feel free to complete the `Express` implementation or use another technology that you prefer.
 If you choose to use our starter code, **do NOT modify server/server.js, your routes should solely live in server/app.js.
 This is to ensure the server unit tests run properly.**

 ## Get Local Currency Type API
 The next part will be to implement a Get Local Currency API which uses the user's location and returns the local currency in the user's location.
-We've researched some ways to approach building this API, feel free to use any of these methods or implement your own:
+We've researched some ways to approach getting the user's location in order to build this API, feel free to use any of these methods or implement your own:
 1. Use the user's IP address and the third-party API [ipapi](https://ipapi.co/api/#specific-location-field).
 2. Use the user's IP address and a database such as [IP2Location](https://lite.ip2location.com/ip2location-lite) to retrieve the user's location.
-3. Use the built-in [HTML geolocator API](https://www.w3schools.com/html/html5_geolocation.asp) to get the latitude and longitude of a user and then use [Google's reverse geocoding API](https://developers.google.com/maps/documentation/geocoding/overview#ReverseGeocoding) to get the user's location.
+3. Use the built-in [HTML geolocator API](https://www.w3schools.com/html/html5_geolocation.asp) to get the latitude and longitude of a user in the front-end and then use [Google's reverse geocoding API](https://developers.google.com/maps/documentation/geocoding/overview#ReverseGeocoding) to get the user's location.

 We should be able to test this by hitting the endpoint: